 His answer came from Emily herself as she whispered, "um, I guess I'll just go back to my desk now."

 And look up Dr. Kevorkian's website to figure out how I can put myself out of my misery.

-Oh God, where's a pool of quicksand when you need one?
+Oh God, where was a pool of quicksand when you need one?!

 'THINK AARON, THINK!'